Indrani (film)

 Indrani is a Bengali romantic drama film directed by Niren Lahiri based on a story of Achintya Kumar Sengupta.
 This film was released in 1958 under the banner of H.N.C.
 Productions.
 Nachiketa Ghosh was the music director of the movie.
-The film starring Uttam Kumar and Suchitra Sen in lead role.
+The film stars Uttam Kumar and Suchitra Sen in lead role.
+This was the first Bengali film where the legendary playback singer Mohammed Rafi was featured.
+Later he worked with Uttam Kumar in 1967 film Chhoti Si Mulaqat.
+The film became a blockbuster hit at the box office and ran over 70 days in theaters.

 Plot

 Indrani Mukherjee the only daughter of a staunch Brahmin in a village studies at Kolkata and stays in a girls' hostel.
 She meets Sudarshan Dutta, who had a brilliant career as a student and is doing his PhD.
 They fall in love, and Indrani wants to get married with him as soon as possible.
 She goes back to her village and informs her father of her intention to get married, Indrani's father takes umbrage as Sudarshan is not a Brahmin and also unemployed.

 Sudarshan too warns Indrani that he won't be able to provide for her.
 Indrani marries Sudarshan and is tormented at Sudarshan's house by his mother and sisters in law because of several emotional strains at play.
 To avoid further complications at home, Indrani gets a job as a teacher in Dinajpur.

 Their relationship between the newly married couple becomes complicated due to miscommunication or lack of communication between themselves, conflicting egos, misunderstandings and external elements adding fuel to the fire in an already charged emotional environment.
 One day, after a heated exchange between two people that started their journey fiercely loving and trusting one another, Sudarshan leaves Indrani and goes in search of a job elsewhere.

 He there meets a retired teacher (Chhabi Biswas) with a dream of making a change in the lives of have-nots.
 They understand one another's aspirations and dream and team up to make a change by working in a remote village and improving its irrigation system by digging canal from a nearby river.
 News about his work and devotion gets published and he becomes famous.